MarianoMiguel/inuit-fluid-font-size/README.md

 ## How it works

-The idea is to make fluid typography as simple and intuitive as possible: just provide your desired font-size in pixels or rems, and the mixin will make the calculations to ensure the element's font-size matches that exactly at the breakpoint you provide (The default breakpoint is `1200px`, but you can override the `$inuit-fluid-font-size-breakpoint` variable).
+The idea is to make fluid typography as simple and intuitive as possible: just provide your desired font-size in pixels, and the mixin will make the calculations to ensure the element's font-size matches that exactly at the breakpoint you provide (The default breakpoint is `1200px`, but you can override the `$inuit-fluid-font-size-breakpoint` variable).